openssl/technical-policies/policies/design-process.md

  - At the **Notify** level, the OTC is notified of a new design when it is available for review, via an email to the openssl-project mailing list.
    OTC members and committers can review and comment on the design.
-   A minimum waiting time of one week applies to ensure OTC members have the opportunity to review the design.
+   A minimum waiting time of one week after the notification is made applies to ensure OTC members have the opportunity to review the design.

    The notification does not need to be made by the author of the design document.